RobertAlexBarbu/TremendInternship/2-app/README.md

 So the first thing I did was get a workflow template from GitHub for creating Docker images

 ![Result](./assets/11.png)

 ![Result](./assets/12.png)

 Then I made a push to see if it works and I got the following error

 ![Result](./assets/13.png)

 The problem was that my Dockerfile is not in the root folder but inside /2-app so I had to change the working directory.
 I also changed to tag to contain the **commit hash**

 ![Result](./assets/14.png)

 Now let's make another push.

 ![Result](./assets/15.png)

 ![Result](./assets/16.png)

 Now I need to **push the Docker Image to my Docker Hub repository**.
 I added my credentials to GitHub secrets and logged in using them.
 Then I pushed the image to Docker Hub.

 ![Result](./assets/18.png)

 ![Result](./assets/17.png)

 Let's make another push and test if it works.

 ![Result](./assets/19.png)

-It seems like I successfully log in to DockerHub but the push fails.
+It seems like I successfully log in to Docker Hub but the push fails.
 After some research I found out that the tag needs to contain the name of the repo I push to so I modified that

 ![Result](./assets/20.png)

 Then I made another push and everything worked accordingly!

 ![Result](./assets/21.png)

 ![Result](./assets/22.png)